in

 If you’re not a fan of pavers and would rather have a more modern/minimalist look, then you can also use poured or solid concrete for your raised patio.

-If you’re using a smooth concrete finish for your raised patio, please remember that this material can be very slippery when wet, so design cautiously, especially if you have children, persons with disabilities, and the elderly at home.
+The advantage of using poured concrete is that any size or shape won’t constrain you, as the concrete can adapt to whatever.
+If you’re using a smooth concrete finish, please remember that this material can be very slippery when wet, so design cautiously, especially if you have children, persons with disabilities, and the elderly at home.

 Poured concrete is also prone to cracks and fissures due to the natural movement of the ground, so that is also a factor you need to keep in mind.

-Raised concrete patio with daybed garden landscaping This modern raised concrete patio makes a relaxing platform for a large daybed surrounded by garden landscaping and flowering plants.
+This modern raised concrete structure makes a relaxing platform for a large daybed surrounded by garden landscaping and flowering plants.

-Raised concrete patio on modern home backyard with outdoor dining table For modern style buildings with a minimalist look, a solid, poured concrete left in its natural color would no doubt look good.
+For modern-style buildings with a minimalist look, a solid poured concrete left in its natural color would no doubt look good.

-Small concrete raised patio above artificial turf with dining table Another option you can explore with concrete decks is the terrazzo finish.
+Another option you can explore with concrete decks is the terrazzo finish.
 Adding crushed stones or pebbles to your plain concrete will definitely give it a unique look.

-Luxury swimming pool with raised patio and stacked stone wall For this elegant Baliesque raised patio, a more modern look is used to balance out the intricate details of the walls and the roof.
-To achieve this, the patio uses a combination of slate tiles for the sides, and smooth, solid concrete for the surface to give it a modern, sleek look.
+For this elegant Baliesque raised patio, a more modern look is used to balance out the intricate details of the walls and the roof.
+The structure uses a combination of slate tiles for the sides and smooth, solid concrete for the surface to give it a modern, sleek look.

 Tiled Patio